Orphee l'Amour Eurydice: Orphée Experience

+Eurydice Experience

 In the Eurydice Experience, the audience follows Eurydice's perspective, entering the installation through the Eurydice entrance, where they receive a pair of headphones.
-Eurydice (a dancer) introduces herself through a pre-recorded audio monologue.
+Eurydice, a dancer, introduces herself through a pre-recorded audio monologue.
 In the second act the audience enters the interior of the set.
 Surrounded by a pre-recorded, surround-sound choir, they can see and hear live how Orpheus, Eurydice and Amour tell their story, each in their own way.
 They finish their experience in the third act where Eurydice comes to a conclusion in her feelings about their relationship.

 Roles

-Use of Technology
+Use of technology

 Set: Designed by Maze de Boer, the sets were designed to allow two stories to be told simultaneously.
 Set design included consideration for all technological elements, as well as space for the cast to perform.

 Projections: During the performance, text-messages between Orphée, l'Amour, and Eurydice can be seen at various times.
 These elements were designed to allow for character back-stories to be communicated to the audience.
 Projections are also used when members of the audience are back-lit while using their VR-headsets, creating choreographed shadows, viewed by other members of the audience.

 Sound: Perhaps the most integral part of the OAE experience, the opera made use of several different kinds of live and pre-recorded sounds.
 Orphée sings live, often accompanying himself on guitar.
 Throughout the opera pre-recorded music is played through various speakers, triggered at specific point by an off-stage sound technician.

 VR-Headsets: An integral part of the experience, all elements of the Virtual Reality portion of the opera were created by WeMakeVR.
 The headsets used were the Meta Quest 2.